 Give us your feedback

 Have you received counselling services recently?
 Would you recommend them to other students?
 We’d love to hear about your experience via a short, anonymous survey.

-Visit the Douglas events calendar to find details and registration links for the following Winter 2022 workshops:
+Visit the Douglas events calendar to find details and registration links for the following Summer 2022 workshops:

 Mindfulness for Anxiety Support Group

-This weekly support group runs each semester and teaches you how to manage your anxiety through mindfulness techniques.
+This weekly support group runs most semesters and teaches you how to manage your anxiety through mindfulness techniques.
 Each session includes mindfulness practice, mental health check-ins and discussions and activities related to coping techniques for anxiety/stress.
 Visit the webpage to learn more about how you could benefit and how to join.

 HUMD 1130: Career Explorations and Personal Development

 Douglas counsellors are also instructors for HUMD 1130.
 This course is offered in the Fall and Winter semesters and counts for academic credit towards your Douglas credential.